ibinti/ibi-the-watch-cat/README.md

 I'm excited to share my Safety Monitor Watch AI Robot project.
 This project focuses on developing an AI robot using Adruino, Raspberry Pi and AI model trained on Colab.

-It's currently in the idea stage, and I'm exploring various aspects of its design and functionality.
+I'm exploring various aspects of its design and functionality.

 Currently, there is a significant gap between the ideal and the expected.
 The project goal is to minimize it.